aaronbloomfield/ccc/hws/metamask/index.md

 Any calls the three Auctioneer functions (`createAuction()`, `closeAuction()`, and `placeBid()`) will have that change reflected in the table of auctions, which will automatically update when an event is emitted.
 The call to `approve()` should just display "success" (or similar) via a pop-up box (call `alert("success");` in Javascript).
 When `mintWithURI()` is called, it performs the transaction and then performs a web3.js call to get the NFT ID via `showReturnIntegerValue()`, described above, which is then displayed via an alert box.

 When this assignment is complete, anybody should be able to create NFTs, initiate auctions, bid on existing auctions, and close auctions when they are done.
-As for the NFT images, we will still provide just a file name, and the URL prefix will be the same URL link as in the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment; that prefix is on the Canvas landing page from the Tokens assignment.
+As for the NFT images, we will still provide just a file name, and the URL prefix will be the same URL link as in the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment; that prefix is in the blockchain explorer's links section from the Tokens assignment.

 <br clear='all'>